 A discreet portion of 16mm safety film from 1952-1963 is available for HD scans upon request.
 When searching the archive, you will notice that certain shot lists for story numbers after 1952 make reference to 16mm description.

-All transfers are output onto HDCAM and are billed in $250/half hour blocks along with a $150 mastering fee, so a base transfer of a single element would be $400.
-These are special rates we've negotiated on behalf of our clients and reflects our actual cost.
 Because the length of each reel is not known until it is brought in-house we cannot provide accurate estimates of the transfer until all elements are inspected.
 As a very broad rule of thumb, an average reel is about 100-200ft.
 At those lengths, a client may be able to transfer up to 4 short reels in within the first half hour block.
-Please keep in mind that we are charged for the time it takes the lab to inspect, clean, and transfer the film and so a 15minute reel is probably at least a half hour of lab time.
-If reels are excessively long we give the client the option of backing out of the transfer.
-The facility fee associated w/the delivery of film to and from the cold storage to Manhattan is subsumed by us and not the client, however should the client get cold feet a non-refundable $250 deposit should be taken to cover these costs.
+If reels are excessively long, or are significantly damaged, we give the client the option of backing out of the transfer.
+A deposit of $300 is taken in advance of every transfer.